 A translation memory (advanced tier only) is a repository of human-reviewed translations.
 Portal users can apply a translation memory on their translation jobs so that exact matches on source-language segments are replaced by their corresponding target-language segments.
-Use a translation memory to reuse human-reviewed translations and maintain consistency.
+Translation memories are useful for reusing human-reviewed translations and maintaining consistent translations.

 Translation Hub keeps only the latest post-edited translations in memory.
-For example, if a portal user edits a segment that Translation Hub translated with a translation memory, Translation Hub replaces the saved segment with the newly edited segment.
+For example, if a portal user edits a segment that Translation Hub translated with a translation memory, Translation Hub replaces the existing segment with the newly edited segment.
+To prevent replacements, you can set a translation memory to be read-only.

 Translation memory compared to other translation resources